quicwg/multipath/draft-lmbdhk-quic-multipath.md

 ## PATH_ABANDON Frame {#path-abandon-frame}

-The PATH_ABANDON frame informs the peer to abandon a path, and release the corresponding resources.
+The PATH_ABANDON frame informs the peer to abandon a path.
 An endpoint uses the sequence number of the CID used by the peer for PATH_ABANDON frames (describing the sender's path identifier).
 More complex path management can be made possible with additional extensions (e.g., PATH_STATUS frame in